KevinHake/randnumthing/Readme.md

 `pip install -r requirements.txt`

 3. C++ setup:
-  3.1 Ensure you have a C++ compiler installed with modern C++ support (C++20 or newer), and a recent version of Make.
-For the record I used g++ 14.2.1 and GNU make 4.4.1.
+  3.1 Ensure you have a C and C++ compiler installed with modern C++ support (C++20 or newer), and a recent version of Make.
+For the record I used gcc 14.2.1 and GNU make 4.4.1.
   3.2

 ## Running